gcallah/MiscWriting/trinity.md

-# A Meditation on the Algorithm as a Metaphor for the Trinity
+# A Meditation on the Algorithm as an Image for the Trinity

 The idea of the Trinity, while central to Christianity, has proven a tough pill for non-Christians to swallow.
 To Jewish and Muslim monotheists, it often seems a re-admission of pagan polytheism into polite, Abrahamic society.
 On the other hand, to many sceptics, it simply says something ridiculous like 1 = 3.
+On the other hand, as prominent a philosopher as R.G.
+Collingwood, in *An Essay on Metaphysics*, contended that the doctrine of the Trinity was the philosophical solution to the metaphysical crisis that was destroying the pagan world, and pagan science along with it,and that this doctrine "has been the main or fundamental presuppositions of natural science ever since" (1984: ???).

 Therefore, for those who don't find this symbol either regressive or absurd, it may be worthwhile to seek out metaphors that can render it more comprehensible.